 Counsel for His Worship and Presenting Counsel made submissions on disposition.
 Mr. Bhattacharya submitted that a combination of dispositions would be appropriate including an apology, training on independence and integrity and a suspension with pay for a period between 14 and 30 days.
 Presenting Counsel submitted that the Panel may find that a range of dispositions could include an apology, education on how to manage a busy courtroom and a suspension without pay.

-Mr. Bhattacharya indicated that His Worship is requesting that the Panel make a recommendation to the Attorney General that he should be compensated for his legal costs.
-His Worship’s submissions on the compensation request are due on December 22nd.
-Presenting Counsel’s response to the request are due on January 12, 2018.
+His Worship requested that the Panel make a recommendation to the Attorney General that he should be compensated in the amount of $39,338.36 for his legal costs.

 Pursuant to section 11.1(1) of the Act, the Honourable Chief Justice Lise Maisonneuve, Chair of the Council, has established a Hearing Panel of members of the Council consisting of a judge who shall chair the panel, a justice of the peace, and a community member.